Lawmakers praise Syria strike, want more consultation from White House

 "While we all condemn the atrocities in Syria, the United States was not attacked.
 The President needs Congressional authorization for military action as required by the Constitution.
 Our prior interventions in this region have done nothing to make us safer and Syria will be no different," Paul wrote.

-Senate Minority Leader Chuck Schumer, D-New York, praised "the professionalism and skill of of our Armed Forces."
+Senate Minority Leader Chuck Schumer, D-New York, praised "the professionalism and skill of our Armed Forces."

 "Making sure Assad knows that when he commits such despicable atrocities he will pay a price is the right thing to do," Schumer said, before adding, "It is incumbent on the Trump administration to come up with a strategy and consult with Congress before implementing it."